agile-ts/documentation/docs/Interfaces.md

 #### `canUseCustomStyles`

-Determines if logs can have custom css styles.
+If we can apply custom `css` styles to the log messages.

 ![Log Custom Styles Example](../static/img/docs/logger_example.png)

-For example Agile Logs are by default purple.
+For example AgileTs Logs are by default purple.

 | Type               | Default   | Required |
 |--------------------|-----------|----------|